 - 4.1 There are other provisions available to officers to manage ASB in parks and open spaces in relation to the prohibitions of the existing order.
 In relation to encampments these include powers under the Criminal Justice and Public Order Act 1994 and common law powers and Part 55 of the Civil Procedure Rules.
-Additionally there is an internal tent protocol in place where a notice is served prior to action being taken for the removal of tents. - 4.2 There are also other provisions available for officers to manage other prohibitions including bylaws and other criminal and civil remedies. - 4.3 The order enables officers to use a more direct approach to manage ASB in parks and open spaces if they believe it is appropriate and proportionate.
-Although no prosecutions have been pursued, in many instances officers have found the order useful in managing ASB and setting the tone.
-Areas where the order is in force are supported with signage which may also discourage ASB.
+Additionally there is a tent protocol in place where a notice is served prior to the removal of tents - 4.2 There are also other provisions available for officers to manage other prohibitions including bylaws and other criminal and civil remedies. - 4.3 The order enables officers to use a more direct approach to manage ASB in parks and open spaces if they believe it is appropriate and proportionate.
+Although no prosecutions have been pursued in many instances officers have found the order useful in managing ASB and setting the tone.
+Areas where the order is in force are supported with signage which may also discourage ASB. - 4.4 There are no findings in the review that prevent the order continuing until it's expiration in January 2020.